Museums in Stockholm with free entry

 What to do when in Stockholm?
 There are more answers to that question than you can possibly imagine, but let’s focus on the many museums spread across the city – and more particularly, the ones that offer free entry.

-Below you’ll find a list of museums that you can visit free of charge, along with a brief description of what you’ll find there.
+Below you’ll find a list of museums you can visit free of charge, along with a brief description of what you’ll find there.
 Please note that many (but not all) museums in Sweden are closed on Mondays, so click on the link provided to plan your visit.

 Swedish History Museum